joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

 2. ### Making a topic branch:

    A topic branch is a short-lived branch that we will create and use for a single article, to make it easier to see what changes were made.
+It is important to make a new branch whenever we want to make changes; otherwise it can be a hassle to keep our fork up-to-date with the main repository.

    1. Go to your forked repository.
 It can be found here:
       `https://github.com/YOUR-GITHUB-USERNAME-HERE/RegenCo-op`